Daz0227/SEN12MSCR_for_DSEN2-CR/README.md

 The dataset is split based on the file names using regular expressions in the script.
 The default split can be adjusted by modifying the regular expressions in the script:

-- **Training set pattern**:
+- **Testing set pattern**:
   ```python
   pattern_test = re.compile(r'ROIs(1158_spring_(9|141)|1868_summer_(43|89|146)|1970_fall_(57|27|135)|2017_winter_(130|146|49))_p\d+\.tif')
   ```
-  This pattern defines the files that are part of the training set.
+  This pattern defines the files that are part of the testing set.

 - **Validation set pattern**:
   ```python